Nau mai, haere mai! Hamilton Gardens is open every day of the year and entry is free

 Upcoming garden closures

-Other gardens may also be closed temporarily for private events or maintenance.
-Signage will be in place with the current one-way route available to visitors.
+At times some gardens may be closed temporarily for private events or maintenance.
 We apologise for any inconvenience.

 - The Chinoiserie Garden is also currently closed.

 - Thursday 23 and Friday 24 July 2020: Access will be restricted in the Italian Renaissance Garden while arborists remove some pine trees.

 - Saturday 24 October 2020: Hammond Camellia Garden closed 12:45pm - 2pm